RedisLabs/redislabs-docs/content/rs/security/ldap/enable-role-based-ldap.md

 aliases:
 ---

-Redis Software uses a role-based mechanism to enable LDAP authentication and authorization.
+Redis Enterprise Software uses a role-based mechanism to enable LDAP authentication and authorization.

 When a user attempts to access Redis Software resources using LDAP credentials, the credentials are passed to the LDAP server in a bind request.
 If the request succeeds, the user’s groups are searched for one authorizing access to the original resource.